-In the pro forma financial statements, the purchase price was calculated at SEK 23,521 million (based on the Issuer's share prices as of 14 November 2019).
+In the pro forma financial statements, the purchase price was calculated at SEK 23,387 million.

-Since the Issuer has not had access to information enabling valuation of assets and liabilities, the deferred tax relating to the difference between the book values of investment properties and their tax values could not be determined and has not been taken into account.
+Since the Issuer has not made a detailed valuation of assets and liabilities, the deferred tax relating to the difference between the book values of investment properties and their tax values could not be determined and has not been taken into account.
 Accordingly, the preliminary acquisition analysis has been based on the values recognised in Hemfosa's balance sheet as of 30 September 2019.

-The difference between Hemfosa's net assets and the purchase price has been recognised as goodwill in the amount of SEK 9,066 million.
+The difference between Hemfosa's net assets and the purchase price has been recognized as goodwill in the amount of SEK 8,932 million.